 Senators Clash Over How Soon To Reopen The Economy

-Members of the Senate Banking Committee squabbled Tuesday over how quickly the U.S. economy can rebound from the coronavirus shutdown, and whether the federal government is doing enough to support struggling families and businesses in the meantime.
+Members of the Senate Banking Committee squabbled Tuesday over how quickly the U.S. economy can rebound from the coronavirus shutdown and whether the federal government is doing enough to support struggling families and businesses in the meantime.

 Treasury Secretary Steven Mnuchin and Federal Reserve Chairman Jerome Powell defended the government's multi-trillion-dollar relief efforts to date.
 Powell stressed additional measures may be necessary to prevent lasting economic damage.